akashthedeveloper/150-Days-Web3-Full-Stack-Challenge/Git & GitHub/Day1/README.md

 ## README.md - It is an about me section of the github repository where the project is been described using the markdown language

-## Branch - It is the parallel version of your repository and by default it is a "main" branch.
-There is anaother branch called "master" which is for pushing code or file to the production level
+## Branch - It is the parallel version of your repository and by default it is a "main" branch .
+There is anaother branch called master which is for pushing code or file to the production level